Prateek26j/Prateek26j/README.md

 I am from Hyderabad, India

-- 🔭 I’m currently working on Spotlight for windows
+- 🔭 I’m currently working on A Spotlight Search-like application launcher for Windows.
 - 🌱 I’m currently learning Laravel and ML
 - 📫 Contact: prateek26j@gmail.com
 - 🔒 Most of my commits are in Private Repositories